 Members please log in to see contact information.

 2004 Distinguished Member Award honoree.
-Lee H. Skolnick, FAIA, is Founder, Principal of Lee H. Skolnick Architecture + Design Partnership.
+Former SEGD Board Member (6 years).
+Lee H. Skolnick, FAIA, is Founder and Design Principal of Lee H. Skolnick Architecture + Design Partnership.
 He has served on advisory and grant evaluation panels for both the National Endowment for the Arts and the New York State Council on the Arts, among others.

 Lee Skolnick received a Bachelor of Architecture from the Cooper Union in 1979.
 He received the 2006 President's Citation and the 2012 recipient of the John Q. Hejduk Prize.
-Lee Skolnick is also a Fellow of the AIA.
+Lee Skolnick is also a Fellow has also been inducted into the College of Fellows of the AIA.
 Read this interview with Lee about his approach to design.

 More listicle than article, the roster identifies qualities such as Inspiration, Integrity and Passion, each accompanied by illustrative quotes from a wide range of entrepreneurs and innovators, CEOs and out-of-the-box thinkers.